-- visit our Web site at www.ILtax.com and view the Illinois Income Tax Regulations, Sections 100.2050 and 100.2300 through 100.2330; or - write to Illinois Department of Revenue, Legal Services Office, Senior Counsel -Income Tax, 5-500, 101 West Jefferson Street, Springfield, Illinois 62702, and request these sections of the Illinois Income Tax Regulations.
+- visiting our Web site at www.lLtax.com, or

+- writing to Illinois Department of Revenue

+Legal Services Office

+Senior Counsel Income Tax, 5-500

+101 West Jefferson Street

+Springfield, Illinois 62702.

 What is the standard exemption?

 The standard exemption is \$1,000 multiplied by a fraction in which the numerator is your base income allocable to Illinois and the denominator is your total base income.
 If you have a change in your tax year end and the result is a period of less than 12 months, the standard exemption is prorated based on the number of days in the tax year.
 If this is your first or final return, you are allowed the full-year standard exemption.
 If you need further information, see IITA, Section 401(b).